 Characters have a personal inventory they can manage, and will acquire items during the game.
-There is a weight limit, and only a certain number of slots per item type, to refelect the limited capacity and means for carrying many things at once (no bags of holding).
+Because they’re not a physically conditioned warrior, there is a fairly low weight limit.
+There are also only a certain number of slots per item type, to reflect the limited capacity and means for carrying many things at once (no bags of holding).
 They will also have the means to record information and refer back to it during their adventure, as they talk to others, and discover new things.

-The character may have one or more weapons, but their primary assets will be their Psions – foci through which they manifest their psychic abilities.
-These abilities will likely be different than what players might expect, however they will be very effective if understood and used properly.
+The character may have one or more weapon, but their most valuable assets will be their Psions – foci through which they manifest their psychic abilities.
+These abilities will likely be different than what players might expect, however they will be very effective if understood and used in appropriate situations.

 Actions and abilities

 Skills have been rendered into a more organic experience, so you won’t see them as numbers or values you can play with.
-Character attributes will operate in the background – a high Might will make you stronger, and apply to things that require strength, but you won’t have any ‘strength skills’ you will need to activate.
-But the benefits of a higher attribute will be noticeable – being good at navigating or good at piloting draw upon two different traits, so those who like to ‘build’ their characters may want to consider this early on.
+Character attributes will operate in the background – a high Strength will make you stronger, and apply to things that require might, but you won’t have any ‘strength skills’ you will need to activate.
+The benefits of a higher attribute will be noticeable, but this is not a mechanics-heavy game where attributes will make or break your survival – being good at navigating or good at piloting draw upon two different traits, so those who like to ‘build’ their characters may want to consider this early on.

-Archontes will put your character in many different kinds of environments – aside from earth-like areas with natrual or artificial gravity, there will also be zero-gravity environments, which can be experienced directly in a space suit, or from inside a ship.
-There will be areas that are underwater, in alien conditions of variable gravity or atmosphere, and completely non-physical environments with rules of their own.
-Being unaware of such conditions, or the means to survive in them can result in a premature death – but mage archetype should be thinking ahead and choosing their actions wisely..
+Exalted Seracthon will put your character in many different kinds of environments – aside from earth-like areas with natural or artificial gravity, there will also be zero-gravity environments, which can be experienced directly in a space suit, or from inside a ship.
+There may be areas that are underwater, in alien conditions of variable gravity or atmosphere, and completely non-physical environments with rules of their own.
+Being unaware of such conditions, or the means to survive in them can result in a premature death – but mage archetype should always be thinking ahead and choosing their actions wisely..

 The initial chapter of the game will provide as much tutorial as possible, but the rest of the game will be a kind of exploration, and will test a player’s wits more than their reflexes.